silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ### Share Token Transfer Hooks (During Liquidation)

 - **Debt Token Transfer**:
   - During the liquidation process, debt tokens are transferred or burned to reflect the repayment of the borrower's debt.
 This action triggers a **Share Token Transfer Hook** for the **DEBT_TOKEN** type, which manages the transfer of the debt tokens during liquidation.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Debt Token Transfer hook](#share-debt-token-transfer-hook-afteraction) section.

 - **Collateral Token Transfer**:
   - Collateral tokens are transferred as part of the liquidation process to represent the liquidation of collateral.
 This action triggers a **Share Token Transfer Hook** for both **Hook.COLLATERAL_TOKEN** and **Hook.PROTECTED_TOKEN** types.
 These hooks manage the transfer of collateral tokens to cover the borrower’s debt.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Token Transfer Hook](#share-token-transfer-hook) section.
 ---

 ## Share Token Transfer Hook (AfterAction)